ad2017gd/ColdConsole/README.md

 # ColdConsole

 ## What is this?
-This is self-written OS.
+This is self-written OS. - CreepiYT

+this is version of planum. - Ad2017

-## Versions:
+## Core:
-ColdConsols Planum
+ColdConsole Planum

 ## And who are the Developers?
- - CreepiYT (me)
+ - CreepiYT
- - Edgelord
- - Samyocord
+ - Ad2017 (meh)

-If you want to help make a pull request or Issue.
+please report bugs thank.